kommander/aden/docs/roadmap/index.md

 ## Version 0.3
 ### Extensions
 - Add default behaviour `{ default: {}, development: {}, test: {}, production: {} }`
-- Proxy extension. to proxy a path containing a `.proxy` or `.proxy.js` file, with a function returning a target URL string or a plain string URL target.
+- Proxy Extension.
+To proxy a path containing a `.proxy` or `.proxy.js` file, with a function returning a target URL string or a plain string URL target.
 - React Extension (providing all the babel boilerplate and loaders)
 - Default Linting Extension

 ### Server
 - Support for [Koa](http://koajs.com/)
+- Default SSL setup (take certificates from root folder or `.server`)

 ### Dev
 - optimise watcher and page tree reload (only reload the path that was changed)